The past is still alive in these 9 historic places scattered across Rome.

-The Top 9 Historical Sites in Rome: Ancient Ruins
+The Best Historic Places in Rome: Ancient Ruins

 Arch of Constantine

-Right behind the Colosseum you can find the Arch of Constantine, one of the most recognizable historical sites in Rome.
-Like the Colosseum, this famous attraction never suffers the lack of visitors.
-The largest triumphal arch was build in 315 AD to commemorate Constantine I for his outstanding victory at the Battle of Milvian Bridge.
+You find the Arch of Constantine, one of the most recognizable historic places in Rome, right behind the Colosseum.
+Similar to the latter, this famous attraction never suffers from the lack of visitors.
+The city’s largest triumphal arch was build in 315 AD to commemorate Constantine I for his outstanding victory at the Battle of Milvian Bridge.

-The Top 9 Historical Sites in Rome: Renovated and Reconstructed
+Top 9 Historic Places in Rome: Renovated and Reconstructed

-Located a short walk from Vatican City, the Castel Sant’Angelo is one of those historical sites in Rome that have the most interesting histories.
 Initially, Emperor Hadrian built it as mausoleum for himself and his family.
-As time passed, the building served as part of the city wall and fortress.
-Later, the popes used it as their residence.
-And finally it became a barracks and military prison.
-Today, Caster Sant’Angelo is a national museum and one of the most famous historical monuments in Rome.
+As time passed, the building served as a part of the city wall and fortress.
+Later, the popes used it as their residence until it became a barracks and military prison.
+Today, the Castel Sant’Angelo is a national museum and one of the most famous historic monuments in Rome.